Saul Goodman: Season 2

 Jimmy hides out at a hotel while vacationing under an assumed name with a stolen credit card.
-Kim finds Jimmy and attempts to persuade him to reconsider joining Davis & Main, so he accepts their offer.
+Kim finds Jimmy and persuades him to reconsider joining Davis & Main, so he accepts their offer, but not before pulling one last con on an obnoxious wealth manager.
 Assigned to enroll new clients for the Sandpiper case, Jimmy succeeds at signing up more residents, but his skirting of the ethical canons leads Chuck to chastise him in front of the other attorneys.
 Jimmy produces and airs a television ad without the approval of the D&M partners or the knowledge of the partners at HHM, leading to a reprimand and a junior attorney assigned to constantly supervise him.

 Kim is relegated to menial document review work as the result of her failure to inform HHM about Jimmy's commercial.
 In an effort to reclaim her status at HHM, Kim works her contacts to bring in a new client and succeeds at landing Mesa Verde Bank.
 Howard is happy to have the business, but denies Kim credit.
 Jimmy proposes that they go into partnership together.
-Kim counters with a proposal that they start separate practices in a shared office, so Jimmy quits D&M, Kim quits HHM and they begin their new firms.
+Kim counters with a proposal that they start separate practices in a shared office, so Jimmy quits D&M (by misbehaving at work to get himself fired so he can keep his signing bonus), Kim quits HHM and they begin their new firms.
 Kim succeeds at winning Mesa Verde as a client, but Chuck persuades Mesa Verde to remain with HHM.